Quantum Circuit Mutants: Empirical Analysis and Recommendations: Results and Analysis

-Figure~\ref{fig:MutantCharacteristicsSR} presents the \survivalRate's descriptive statistics in each characteristic across all the faulty benchmarks.
 For \textit{Operator}, we observe that mutation operator \textit{Add} achieved higher \survivalRate (see Figure~\ref{fig:MutantCharacteristicsSR}) than \textit{Remove} and \textit{Replace}.
 This observation provides evidence that the \textit{Add} operator is more likely to generate faulty benchmarks with high chances of surviving, which is often wanted for assessing testing methods.
 For \textit{Position}, we can notice that manipulating faults at the beginning and end of a quantum circuit (100\%, 90\%, 10\%, and 20\%) achieved the top four \survivalRate (around 50\% and above) among the ten categories.
 As for \textit{Gate Size}, whether being added, deleted, and replaced gate via a mutation operator is a single-qubit gate or multi-qubit gate does not lead to a big difference in \survivalRate, i.e., 45.5\% and 52.2\%, respectively.
 Regarding characteristic \textit{Gate}, we note that gate \textit{Id} achieved the highest \survivalRate.
 This is expected as \textit{Id} is a single-qubit gate that does not change the qubit's state.
 It is often used for error correction, fault tolerance, or as a placeholder for maintaining the same circuit depth.
 However, surprisingly the \textit{id} gate did not achieve a 100\%.
 Our investigation found that the remaining mutants that were detected easily were for \textit{Graphstate} (QP4).
 This algorithm produces all possible outputs with certain probabilities.
 Given our chosen number of shots (i.e., 100,000), we could not ensure covering all outputs for its implementation with more than 16 qubits, and therefore, we obtained false positives.

 On the other hand, gates \textit{x}, \textit{y}, and \textit{h} achieved the lowest \survivalRate since these gates introduce big changes in circuit logic, i.e., \textit{h} introduces superposition, whereas \textit{x} flips the state of a qubit (i.e., $\ket{1}$ to $\ket{0}$ and vice versa) and \textit{y} in addition to state flip, also rotates the phase about the Y axis by $\pi$ radians.
 As a result, survival rates were the lowest.